LATEST NEWS & ROAD CLOSURES:

 Construction on the I-35/ SH-9E and Lindsey Street Interchanges Reconstruction project began on Monday, March 2, 2015.
 This is a $72 million construction project awarded to Sherwood Construction Company of Tulsa, Oklahoma.
 The Oklahoma Department of Transportation (ODOT) is administering the construction of this project.

-Continue parapet walls on the Lindsey Street bridge deck
+Continue forming & constructing planters on Lindsey bridge deck

-BELOW: Photos show progression of work on the Lindsey Street Bridge over I-35, from construction of piers, placement of beams, construction of bridge deck, pedestrian islands and planters.
+Photos above show progression of work on the Lindsey Street Bridge over I-35, from construction of piers, placement of beams, construction of bridge deck, pedestrian islands and planters.

 ON LINDSEY STREET